EffectOrientedProgramming/book/Chapters/03_Superpowers.md

 Running an Effect produces its result, not the deferred computation.
 Thus there’s no appropriate place to attach `repeatN(3)`.

-All calls to `.run` must happen within a `defer` block, so when `effect8` is defined, we haven’t executed anything—we’ve only created a new Effect.
+All calls to `.run` must happen within a `defer` block, so when `effect8` is defined, we haven’t executed anything—we’ve only used `defer` to create a new Effect.
-A `defer` block creates a new Effect that describes a program that knows the order in which to execute the individual Effects.
+A `defer` block creates a new Effect that contains a program to execute the individual Effects, in order.
-But that Effect only runs when the program is executed.
+This combined Effect only runs when the program is executed.

 ```scala 3 mdoc:silent
 import zio.*